-Having lived in Pittsburgh for 11 years now, I continue to be amazed with just how much there is to do here in the ‘Burgh.
+Having lived in Pittsburgh for 13 years now, I continue to be amazed with just how much there is to do here in the ‘Burgh.
 From great restaurants to museums to outdoors, Pittsburgh really does offer something for everyone.
-Now that I have a son, I’m realizing that there’s even more fun to be had in Pittsburgh with a toddler than I ever thought possible.
-With that said, we’ve been on a mission to find some of the best things to do in our own city.
+Now that I have kids, I’m realizing that there are even more things to do with toddlers in Pittsburgh than I ever thought possible.
+We’ve been on a mission to find some of the best things to do in our own city.
 And let me tell you, Pittsburgh is full of fun playgrounds, kid-centric museums and activities galore.

 So whether you’re visiting Pittsburgh or live here with a toddler, we’ve got you covered!
-To help you find some of the best activities in Pittsburgh based on your toddler’s interests, I’ve organized this post into several different categories.
-While a few of these activities are toddler specific, almost everything mentioned here is great for kids of all ages.
+To help you find some of the best activities in Pittsburgh based on your kids’ interests, I’ve organized this post into several different categories.
+While a few of these activities are toddler specific, you can find fun things to do in Pittsburgh with kids for kids of all ages.

-I plan to update this list periodically, so be sure to bookmark this post or “Pin” it for later.
+This list will be updated periodically, so be sure to bookmark this post or Pin it for later.

 Table of Contents